CV and Bio

 Press coverage: FinReg blog

-Selected presentations: U Dauphine, Banque de France, U Laval, U York, Rome Junior Finance Conference, Aarhus Workshop, NFA, FIFI.
+Selected presentations: U Dauphine, Banque de France, U Laval, U York, Rome Junior Finance Conference, Aarhus Workshop, NFA, FIFI, MFA.

 Draft available upon request.